Parking zone permit application and renewals

 - Eligible residential property – an eligible residential property is a dwelling house which falls within the boundary of the zone as stated within the relevant Traffic Regulation Order.

-- Permits – a residents Parking Permit entitles the holder to park within the Parkhall Street car park displaying the zone permit identifier which corresponds with the sign, but does not guarantee use of any particular parking space.
-The permit must be displayed so that all relevant details can be clearly read from the outside of the vehicle.
+- Permits – a residents parking permit entitles the holder to park within an on street parking bay displaying the zone permit identifier which corresponds with the sign, but does not guarantee use of any particular parking space.
+The permit should be displayed so that all relevant details can be clearly read from the outside of the vehicle.

 4.1 a permit will only be valid within the particular zone for which it is issued